Have you ever dreamed of being that one in a million investor who has the talent to perfectly time the markets?

 Rule 1: Attempting to time tops and bottoms is lose-lose situation.

 There is a key distinction between a small correction and a market crash.
 If you own shares of a company that is well - established and has strong fundamentals, they are probably going to rebound to their pre - crash prices eventually, thereby rendering holding on a wise decision.
-Warren Buffett takes this idea one step further and often goes on a buying spree when markets turn, essentially buying additional shares of his top stock picks at a big discount and listening to his own advice, 'Be fearful when others are greedy and greedy when others are fearful.'
+Warren Buffett takes this idea further by frequently going on purchasing binges when the markets turn, basically purchasing extra shares of his top stock picks at a major markdown and doubling - down on his very own recommendations.

 If you'd like to learn how to 'super-charge' your retirement assets, get our free report: